gustaz/blockchain-VU/README.md

 ### The downsides

-1. Even if the algorithm is avalanche-effect based, some outputs have been spotted that are up to 90% similar, although such occurences are rare.
+1. Even if the algorithm is avalanche-effect based, some outputs have been spotted that are up to 90% similar, although such occurrences are rare.
 2. Larger files make the algorithm slow down exponentially.

 ## Testing